 The first skater issued, at far left and dressed in blue, was A Star Is Born in 1984.
 She is 10” high.
 Next came Figure Eight in 1985; she is seen at the far right.
 She is 9.75” high.
 And to complete the hat trick there is Encore, seen at center in the pink costume, who is 11” high and was issued in 1986.

-It became obvious fairly early on in my research that a significant problem exists regarding all three of these sculptures remaining attached to their porcelain bases.
+Unfortunately, a significant problem exists regarding all three of these sculptures remaining attached to their porcelain bases.
 The seller of the trio shown in the first photo noted that “they have all been re-glued at the base.”
 More than a half dozen listings for other individual examples also mention such a reattachment, and queries to two collectibles forums asked for advice on the same subject and described the frustration of trying to effect a proper repair.